udda/multiload-ng/README.md

 #### Q: Will you continue the development of Multiload-ng?
 A: Of course!
 To get an idea of future directions, take a look at the [Wishlist](../../wiki/Wishlist).

+#### Q: Why don't you port to panel *\[insertyourpanelhere\]*?
+A: Because of a number of reasons:

+1. I don't have the time -> Will be done when I find some time
+2. I don't have required knowledge -> Will be done when I learn it
+3. I didn't know that *\[insertyourpanelhere\]* existed/supported plugins -> Now I know, I'll investigate and eventually you will have your plugin
+4. Requires too much work -> If it's worth it, see #1
+5. Requires plugins to be written in languages other than C -> Sorry, this would break ALL existing plugins.
+Unless special cases (like supersets of C or simple wrappers), it's very likely it can't be done.

+The best way to get a new port is to suggest it (or code it yourself, of course).
+Feel free to file an issue about your request, and it will be considered carefully.